rspiro9/Predicting-Housing-Sale-Price/README.md

 # King County Housing Data Analysis - Predicting Sales Price

 ## Purpose:
-To develop a model that can predict the price of homes in Kings County based off of the different variables that are avialable to analyze.
+To develop a model that can predict the price of homes in Kings County based off of the different variables that are available to analyze.

 ## Data Science Process Used:
 I leveraged the OSEMN (Obtain, Scrub, Explore, Model, Interpret) process for this project.
 My notebook is organized into 5 parts, one for each step of this process.